Know Why You Should Drink Ashwagandha With Milk

 This herb has been studied as an adaptogenic, antioxidant, anxiolytic, antidepressant, and cardioprotective.

-It is shown to have thyroid modulating, immunomodulating, antibacterial, antifungal, anti-inflammatory, neuroprotective, cognitive enhancing, and hematopoietic effects9.
+It is shown to have thyroid-modulating, immunomodulating, antibacterial, antifungal, anti-inflammatory, neuroprotective, cognitive enhancing, and hematopoietic effects9.

 Gangliosides, one of the components found in milk, are also present in nerve tissues10.
 Due to the presence of these components in milk, it promotes the absorption of herbs more significantly than others do.